Diggy's Story: How One Viral Dog Photo Brought The Police To This Man's Door

 It wasn't terribly long before Dan found the most adorable two-year-old American Bulldog at Detroit Dog Rescue.
 Sir Wiggleton was found lost and hungry, roaming the lonely streets of Detroit when he was taken in by the shelter.
 Sir Wiggleton had been living there for a soul-crushing 100 days, waiting for the day Dan came along.

-And for both the spunky pup and the musician it was truly love at first sight... their destiny.
+And for both the spunky pup and the musician, it was truly love at first sight... their destiny.

 All spunk.
 Just check out those ears!

-For Dan it only took one glance at one silly yet adorable picture of the pup.
-With his head cocked and his tongue hanging playfully from his mouth, Sir Wiggleton won Dan's heart and Dan didn't have to think twice.
+For Dan, it only took one glance at one silly yet adorable picture of the pup.
+With his head cocked and his tongue hanging playfully from his mouth, Sir Wiggleton won Dan's heart, and Dan didn't have to think twice.

-He agreed to adopt the dog and decided to rename him Diggy and in that moment, everything seemed kosher and legal.
+He agreed to adopt the dog and decided to rename him Diggy, and in that moment, everything seemed kosher and legal.
 Their family was happy and whole.

 Diggy Dog!

 After years of longing for a dog of his own, Dan was understandably so very excited to bring Diggy home.
-Diggy's enormous grin was genuine and heart-warming and the musician couldn't get enough of his new family member.
+Diggy's enormous grin was genuine and heart-warming, and the musician couldn't get enough of his new family member.
 He did what all of us do in this modern day and age: he began snapping photos and selfies with his happy new companion.

-As one photo was exceptionally priceless and began to make rounds on social media... someone decided they needed to alert the police!
+As one photo was exceptionally priceless and began to make rounds on social media, someone decided they needed to alert the police!
 That's right, a happy and smile-filled photo of a man and his dog led someone to notify authorities.

 Love at first bork.

-Dan wanted Detroit Dog Rescue to know how thankful he was for uniting Diggy with him so he shared the photo with the organization's Facebook page and commented the perks of adopting instead of shopping.
+Dan wanted Detroit Dog Rescue to know how thankful he was for uniting Diggy with him, so he shared the photo with the organization's Facebook page and commented on the perks of adopting instead of shopping.
 Their happiness was a great example of how we can impact the lives of animals in shelters.

 Happiness.

-Of course in all their joy a darkness lurked in the shadows and it was ready to bring misery.
+Of course, in all their joy, a darkness lurked in the shadows, and it was ready to bring misery.

 The viral post.